hannesweisbach/sapphire-pro/Readme.md

 Removed 3.3V LDO U6.
 Thus, the board does not have a 5V-rail anymore.

-I don't remember why I did this, but I think it was because there is actually no 5V consumer on the board.
+~~I don't remember why I did this, but I think it was because there is actually no 5V consumer on the board.~~ The stepper drivers use 5V for VCC_IO.
+That needs to be 3.3V to interface with the microcontroller.

+VCC:
+* FPC (not connected on remote end)
+* Detectors (PW_DET, MT_DET1, MT_DET2, J5)
+* J16: Touch probe
+* TC: unknown
+* J18: serial header
+* Stepper: VCC + pullups on EN + J1 (Jumper for MSx); Note: STEP + DIR have series resistors.
+* J6-J9: Endstop headeers

-CAUTION: J13 cannot be set anymore, that would connect V_USB (5V nom) to the 3.3V rail.
+**CAUTION**: J13 cannot be set anymore, that would connect V_USB (5V nom) to the 3.3V rail.

 ## Bed Levelling Probe

 I added a 5V induction probe for bed levelling.

+# Configuration

+On the mainboard, the X-axis stepper is configured for address 0 and the Y-axis stepper is configured for address 1.